“The Missing Malaysian”

 Malaysia’s first Personal Data Protection Act (PDPA) legislation was introduced in 2010 by the parliament and came into force in 2013, which states that companies may not transfer personal information outside of Malaysia jurisdiction unless specified by the Minister (With some exceptions).

-Malaysia is strictly excluded from 14 eyes alliance.
+Malaysia is strictly excluded from the 14 eyes alliance.

-Hide Me was one of the first VPN provider to be independently audited by an auditor.
+Hide Me was one of the first VPN providers to be independently audited by an auditor.
 The auditor Leon Juranic states the following: